 This file may contain the employee's vetting application and results of vetting checks.
-This file is only accessible to a small number of Commission staff members who specialise in vetting checks.
+This file is only accessible to the Personnel Security Team and Chief Operating Officer.

 6.1.6 Salaries file

 This file is maintained by the Finance Team and stored securely.
 The salaries file may contain any of the following (but is not limited to):